 I earned my Master of Science in Acupuncture degree from the Southwest Acupuncture College of Boulder in August of 2011.
 This three-year program consists of over 2,500 hours of education including 1,042 hours of clinical practice.
 I was certified as a Diplomate in Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in January 2012.
 This includes certification in Clean Needle Technique.

 After graduation I interned in the Heilongjiang University of Chinese Medicine in Harbin, China, then practiced acupuncture in Fort Collins and Loveland, Colorado since 2012.
-I completed an Apprenticeship in Sports Acupuncture in 2013 as well as continual education for sports injuries, prevention and recovery for injuries.
+I completed an Apprenticeship in Sports Acupuncture in 2013 as well as continual education for pain, sports injuries, prevention and recovery for injuries.
 I also am a Healing Touch Apprentice and have completed the certification process.
-My training includes adjunctive therapies such as, sports acupuncture, trigger, motor point and injection therapies, cupping, electric stimulation, tui na, auriculotherapy and dietary and lifestyle counseling.
+My training includes adjunctive therapies such as, sports acupuncture, trigger, motor point and injection therapies (dry needling), cupping, electric stimulation, tui na, auriculotherapy and dietary and lifestyle counseling.

 In my practice I treat various conditions and specialize in pain management and relief.
 I partner with my patients to find the “root” (causes), not just the “branches” (symptoms) of the pain.